-Located at the far end of Lamai Beach, Hin Ta Hin Yai are large granite rocks that resemble phallic symbols, hence the nickname "Grandpa and Grandma Rock."
-The beach is beautiful, but very touristy - not a place for peaceful sunbathing.
+Located at the far end of Lamai Beach, Hin Ta Hin Yai are large granite rocks that resemble phallic symbols.
+Hence the nickname “Grandpa and Grandma Rock.”
+The beach is beautiful, but very touristy – not a place for peaceful sunbathing.
 Arrive early to avoid tourists.

 KOH ANTHONG MARINE PARK

-Koh Anthong Marine Park is a stunning archipelago of 42 islands located east of Koh Samui, home to limestone peaks, caverns, dense jungle, remote beaches, coral gardens and marine lakes.
-Speed boats shuttle visitors out for the day, but it's also possible to camp on Koh Wua Ta Lap (main island with park headquarters) if you coordinate with your tour operator.
+Koh Anthong Marine Park is a stunning archipelago of 42 islands located east of Koh Samui.
+It’s home to limestone peaks, caverns, dense jungle, remote beaches, coral gardens and marine lakes.
+Speed boats shuttle visitors out for the day, but it’s also possible to camp on Koh Wua Ta Lap (main island with park headquarters) if you coordinate with your tour operator.

 Koh Madsum is a 30-minute longtail boat ride off the south coast of Koh Samui.
 The island is a little slice of paradise, home to soft white sand, ocean swings, clear turquoise shallows and a handful pigs that roam the beach.
-Many more pigs used to live on the island's main beach, but idiot tourists would feed them human food, and they slowly started to die off.
+Many more pigs used to live on the island’s main beach, but idiot tourists fed them human food, and they slowly started to die off.

 KOH TAO SCUBA DIVING